 - 161 As discussed earlier, an intent is an abstract assertion about a specific Quality of Service (QoS) - 162 characteristic that is expressed independently of any particular implementation technology.
 An intent is - thus used to describe the desired runtime characteristics of an SCA construct.
 Typically, intents are - defined by a policy administrator.
 See section [Policy Administrator] for a more detailed description of - SCA roles with respect to Policy concepts, their definition and their use.
 The semantics of an intent can - not always be available normatively, but could be expressed with documentation that is available and - 167 accessible. - 168 For example, an intent named integrity can be specified to signify that communications need to be - protected from possible tampering.
 This specific intent can be declared as a requirement by some SCA - artifacts, e.g. a reference.
 Note that this intent can be satisfied by a variety of bindings and with many - different ways of configuring those bindings.
 Thus, the reference where the intent is expressed as a - 172 requirement could eventually be wired using either a web service binding (SOAP over HTTP) or with an - 173 EJB binding that communicates with an EJB via RMI/IIOP. - 174 Intents can be used to express requirements for interaction policies or implementation policies.
 The - integrity intent in the above example is used to express a requirement for an interaction policy. - 176 Interaction policies are, typically, applied to a service or reference.
 They are meant to govern the - 177 communication between a client and a service provider.
 Intents can also be applied to SCA component - implementations as requirements for implementation policies.
 These intents specify the qualities of - service that need to be provided by a container as it runs the component.
-An example of such an intent - 180 could be a requirement that the component needs to run in a transaction. - If the configured instance of a binding is in conflict with the intents and policy sets selected for that instance, the SCA runtime MUST raise an error.
-If the configured instance of a binding is in conflict with the intents and policy sets selected for that instance, the SCA runtime MUST raise an error.
-[POL30001]. - For example, a web service binding which requires the SOAP intent but which points to a WSDL binding that does not specify SOAP. - For convenience and conciseness, it is often desirable to declare a single, higher-level intent to denote a requirement that could be satisfied by one of a number of lower-level intents.
-For example, the - 188 confidentiality intent requires either message-level encryption or transport-level encryption. - Both of these are abstract intents because the representation of the configuration necessary to realize these two kinds of encryption could vary from binding to binding, and each would also require additional parameters for configuration. - 193 An intent that can be completely satisfied by one of a choice of lower-level intents is - referred to as a qualifiable intent.
-In order to express such intents, the intent name can - 195 contain a qualifier: a "." followed by a xs:string name.
-An intent name that includes a - 196 qualifier in its name is referred to as a qualified intent, because it is "qualifying" how the - 197 qualifiable intent is satisfied.
-A qualified intent can only qualify one qualifiable intent, so the name of the qualified intent includes the name of the qualifiable intent as a prefix, for example, clientAuthentication.message.
+An example of such an intent - could be a requirement that the component needs to run in a transaction. - 181 If the configured instance of a binding is in conflict with the intents and policy sets selected for that - instance, the SCA runtime MUST raise an error.
+[POL30001].
+For example, a web service binding which - 183 requires the SOAP intent but which points to a WSDL binding that does not specify SOAP. - For convenience and conciseness, it is often desirable to declare a single, higher-level intent to denote a - 185 requirement that could be satisfied by one of a number of lower-level intents.
+For example, the - 186 confidentiality intent requires either message-level encryption or transport-level encryption.

+- Both of these are abstract intents because the representation of the configuration necessary to realize these two kinds of encryption could vary from binding to binding, and each would also require additional - 190 parameters for configuration. - 191 An intent that can be completely satisfied by one of a choice of lower-level intents is - referred to as a qualifiable intent.
+In order to express such intents, the intent name can - 193 contain a qualifier: a "." followed by a xs: string name.
+An intent name that includes a - 194 qualifier in its name is referred to as a qualified intent, because it is "qualifying" how the - qualifiable intent is satisfied.
+A qualified intent can only qualify one qualifiable intent, so the - 196 name of the qualified intent includes the name of the qualifiable intent as a prefix, for - 197 example, clientAuthentication.message.